-(5) Subsection (3) does not apply if the identity card was lost or destroyed.
+- (5) Subsection (3) does not apply if the identity card was lost or destroyed. - Note: A defendant bears an evidential burden in relation to the matter in subsection (5): see subsection 13.3(3) of the Criminal Code.

 13 Exception to requirement to issue identity card